eemont/WeSplit/README.md

-# WeSplit
+# GuessTheFlag

 <b>
-  WeSplit is an iOS app that allows the user to split checks by however many people they want.
+  GuessTheFlag is an iOS app meant to test the user's knowledge on countries and their respective flags from all around the world!
 <b/>

 ## Technologies Used: